oliviad118/wd-knowledge-base/README.md

 # Web Development II Knowledge Base

-A collaborative repository where students create technical reference cards for web development concepts.
+A collaborative repository where collaborators create technical reference cards for web development concepts.

 ## 📚 Project Overview

-This is a 5-week collaborative project where 8 students will create 80 technical reference cards covering CSS, HTML, accessibility, performance, and responsive design topics.
+This is a 5-week collaborative project where 8 collaborators will create 80 technical reference cards covering CSS, HTML, accessibility, performance, and responsive design topics.

 **Duration:** 5 weeks